wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

                 "sort_trim_LC2A_SRR1964644.counts", "sort_trim_LC2A_SRR1964645.counts")
 </pre>

-Because we will be using DESeq2 for our analysis, it would be helfpul to have a clear set of instructions for us to follow.
+Because we will be using DESeq2 for our analysis, it would be helpful to have a clear set of instructions for us to follow.
 We can do this by browsing the DESeq2 vignette:

 <pre style="color: silver; background: black;">??'DESeq2-package'